What makes this place special...

 Kitchen The well-equipped kitchen has a traditional Aga as well as a conventional oven/hob, American-style fridge/freezer / wine fridge/ Microwave / DeLonghi Bean to cup Coffee machine / Dishwasher / Washing machine / Tumble Dryer.
 There is a separate toilet as well as a handy boot/ utility room on the ground floor.
 Mod Cons Sound bar / Smart TV with SKY / Electric underfloor heating / WIFI Connectivity There is good WIFI here with boosters set up around the house.
 4G is limited with EE providing the best.

 WIFI calling works very well here.

-Kids' Stuff : We welcome babes-in-arms (they must be in cots) and children over 5 years old.
+Kids' Stuff : A travel cot TBC dimensions, high chair.
 Please bring your own items for children, there are no toys, books, DVD's etc here.

 Please note that the annexe bedrooms are not linked, and are designed for privacy, so even young teens may prefer to be in the house.

-Free and included in your booking cost are: all bedding and linen, towels for the house, kitchen essentials, any baby kit you've requested and cleaning the house after you leave.
-Logs are supplied in winter.
+Included in your booking cost are: all bedding and linen, towels for the house, kitchen essentials, any baby kit you've requested and cleaning the house after you leave.
 We also supply some treats to get you going for tea when you arrive.
 Enjoy!